-Microsoft says ransomware attack should be a 'wake-up call' for governments
+Microsoft: U.S. should not stockpile cyber weapons

 "Repeatedly, exploits in the hands of governments have leaked into the public domain and caused widespread damage," Smith wrote.

-The NSA alerted Microsoft about the issue three months ago and Microsoft (MSFT, Tech30) released an upgrade that patched the flaw.
+The NSA alerted Microsoft (MSFT, Tech30) about the issue three months ago and the company released an upgrade that patched the flaw.
 But some experts have argued this attack could have been vastly mitigated if the NSA told Microsoft sooner.

 Smith also called cyberattack protection a "shared responsibility" between companies and customers.